Welcome to Fair Wind Yacht Charter Croatia!

 Žirje IslandThe island of Žirje; old ruins and sailboats.

-This breathtaking archipelago of over 100 dispersed islands, islets, and reefs is a true paradise for those sailing in Croatia.
-The coasts of the islands are sheer, full of sharp cliffs, and pretty unique, and 89 of the Archipelago’s islands are making a National Park.
+The Kornati Islands, an archipelago of over 100 islands, islets, and reefs, are a true paradise for Croatian sailors.
+The islands feature sheer coasts, sharp cliffs, and unique landscapes, with 89 islands forming a National Park.

 NP KornatiThe naked beauty of the Kornati islands.